royoelen/DataQC/README.md

 `--ExpSdThresh` Threshold for declaring expression sample outlier, based on the deviation from the means of first two expression PCs.
 Defaults to 4 SD from the mean.

+`--ContaminationArea` Threshold for declaring samples as contaminated on XIST vs Y-chr gene expression plot.
+Defaults to 30 degrees, meaning that samples which have high expression of both, X-chr and Y-chr genes are likely contaminated.

 ### Running the data QC command

 This is example using SLURM scheduler: